Dayton Leroy Rogers: Crimes

 Rogers was convicted in May 1989 for the murders of 23-year-old Lisa Marie Mock, 26-year-old Maureen Ann Hodges, 35-year-old Christine Lotus Adams, 20-year-old Cynthia De Vore, 26-year-old Nondace "Noni" Cervantes, and 16-year-old Riatha Gyles.
-The seventh body was identified in August 2013 as 18-year-old Tanya Johnston.
+The seventh body was identified in August 2013 as 18-year-old Tawnia Jarie Johnson.

 Rogers was sentenced to death three times, and three times the Oregon Supreme Court vacated the sentence of death and remanded the case for a new trial.
 The first two Supreme Court decisions came in 1992 and 2000.
 In both instances, a jury again imposed the death penalty.
 On October 11, 2012, the Oregon Supreme Court vacated his latest death sentence and remanded the case for a new trial on the appropriate penalty.

 On November 16, 2015, a Clackamas County jury sentenced Rogers to death for the fourth time.
 According to his defense attorney, Rogers would have waived all future appeals and allocuted to his crimes in exchange for a true life sentence instead of the death penalty.

 On November 12, 2021, his death sentence was overturned for the fourth time.
 This was due in part to a new law signed by Governor Kate Brown, which limited the amount of aggravating factors required for seeking the death penalty.
 On December 13, 2022, Governor Kate Brown commuted the death sentences of everyone on Oregon's death row to life without parole.

 Rogers is currently incarcerated at Two Rivers Correctional Institution in Umatilla.